Method pages

 - Properties

 - The structural properties of the method, including its place notation, leadhead group, extension path (if applicable) and more.
-A large amount of this information pertains to the method's classification, which derives from the Central Council's Framework for Method Ringing.
+A large amount of this information relates to the method's classification, which derives from the Central Council's Framework for Method Ringing.

 - Related Methods